mpaulweeks/bookmarks-jekyll/_posts/2018-05-05-edh-polymorph.md

 ## Bringing it to EDH

 When I'm trying to bring a "combo" strategy to EDH, my number one priority is redundancy.
-You need to line up two effects, in this case Polymorph and a "creature".
+You need to line up two effects, in this case a Polymorph spell and a "creature".
 This can be difficult in a 100 card, singleton format.

-In other decks, I often use the Commander as a reliable source of one of those effect.
-In my MaroSpeaker deck, I need two things: "hand-size matters" creatures + draw spells that check power.
+In other decks, I often use the Commander as a reliable and repeatedable combo piece.
+In my <a href="https://tappedout.net/mtg-decks/maro-speaker-v3/">Maro Speaker</a> deck, I need two things: "hand-size matters" creatures + draw spells that check power.
 Together, they double my hand size!
 Given the larger number of <auto-card>Maro</auto-card> cards printed vs just a few <auto-card>Soul's Majesty</auto-card> clones, it makes sense to rely on <auto-card>Prime Speaker Zegana</auto-card>.

 <div class="center">
   <auto-card-image>Prime Speaker Zegana</auto-card-image>